piotrlaczkowski/keras-data-processor/docs/features/categorical-features.md

 ## 💡 Pro Tips

 1. **Choose the Right Encoding**
-   - Use `ONE_HOT` for very low cardinality (< 10 categories)
+   - Use `ONE_HOT_ENCODING` for very low cardinality (< 10 categories)
-   - Use `EMBEDDING` for medium cardinality (10-10,000 categories)
+   - Use `EMBEDDING` for medium to high cardinality (≥ 10 categories)
-   - Use `HASHING` for high cardinality (> 10,000 categories)

 2. **Embedding Dimension Rules of Thumb**
-   - A good starting point: `embedding_dim = 1.6 * num_categories^0.56`
+   - KDP automatically calculates optimal embedding size using the rule: `min(500, 1.6 * num_categories^0.56)`
-   - For very important features, increase this by 50%
+   - For very important features, you can override with custom `embedding_size`
-   - Cap around 512 dimensions even for extremely high cardinality

 3. **Vocabulary Management**
-   - Limit vocabulary size for memory efficiency
-   - Consider the "minimum_frequency" parameter to drop rare categories
+   - For low-cardinality features, consider providing a pre-defined vocabulary
+   - This ensures consistent encoding across different datasets

 4. **Cross Features for Interactions**
    - Use cross features when combinations have special meaning